Under a White Sky

 Under a White Sky: The Nature of the Future is a 2021 environmental book by Elizabeth Kolbert.
-The book follows many of the themes she explored in The Sixth Extinction: An Unnatural History.
+The book follows many of the themes she explored in The Sixth Extinction.

 Summary

 Under a White Sky is focused on the various kinds of environmental crises created by the Anthropocene and different degrees of technological solutions available to humanity to address them – while also being critical of full-blown techno-solutionism.

 The title refers to the most extreme climate change mitigation strategy, solar geoengineering, designed to reflect sunlight from the earth.
 Throughout the book she explores how a technological fix for one problem can lead to further problems while also acknowledging the important role those technologies might play.